kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 * Fitting model to the data with `fit()`
 * Applying the trained model to new data with `predict()`

-Following this API and the module organization of `Keras`, I created a module called `models` that consists of different types of of deep neural networks that are supported.
+Following this API, I created a module called `models` that consists of different types of of deep neural networks that are supported.
 Currently, only one type is implemented which is called, `BasicDeepModel`.
 As you'd have guessed, each type of model has `fit()` and `predict()` functions.
 The `BasicDeepModel` itself is built from layers, whcih are implemented in a separate module.
-Currently, the distinction between layers is the non-linearities that are used to calculate activations of the constituent nodes.
+Currently, the distinction between layers is based on the non-linearities that are used to calculate activations of the constituent nodes.
 For example, currently two layers are supported; `Sigmoid` and `ReLU`.
-To keep consistnecy in design, an `Input` layer is also implemented whose activations are initialized from the neural network inputs, so the forward and backward methods for input layer don't do anything.
-Nevertheless, coding the inputs as a layers class allows me to write compact foward and backward propagation methods for the network.
-Finally, the `utils` module contains some useful functions such as loss functions, derivatives of activation functios and network parameter initialization schemes.
+To maintain consistency in the design, an `Input` layer is also implemented whose activations are initialized from the neural network inputs, so the forward and backward methods for input layer don't really do anything.
+Nevertheless, coding the inputs as a layers class allows me to write compact forward and backward propagation methods for the network.
+Finally, the `utils` module contains some useful functions such as loss functions, their derivatives, and network parameter initialization schemes.

 Now, let's see all of this in action.
 An example workflow for a binary classification problem would look like: